 This, paired with its unfunny writing and shallow character development, keep the show from being anything other than painfully average, despite its fun concept.

 “Space Force” is caught between being a procedural science fiction show and a comedy, and it ends up not fully being either.
 While what sci-fi the show shows us and takes seriously is pretty solid, it constantly has to take a back seat to flat, character shenanigans that eclipse the overall mission of the Space Force.

 Space Force colonizes the moon in this show, and it treats it like another day at the office.
 It seems like there was an attempt to build this up, given the missions the show covers prior to this, but it wasn’t fleshed out enough for viewers to care, mainly because the show’s characters only mention the moon mission as an immediate thing in the episode it happens.
 Sure, they do mention how the president wants “boots on the moon” by 2024, but it’s treated either as a joke or an impossible task.
 This mission should have been looming over them the entire season, but instead, it’s like a pesky fly that buzzes in their ear every now and again.
 And so when they accomplish their impossible goal, it has nowhere near the impact it should.

 You can have a sci-fi show with both elements of humour and serious drama.
 But the two need to be balanced, and “Space Force,” leans way too hard on its unfunny humour.

-Steve Carrell is this show’s co-creator and executive producer, and it definitely feels like a project where its lead had too much control, as it seems more concerned with giving Carrell as much screen time as it can (even at the detriment of the show’s larger narrative) and giving his friends cameo appearances than it is with telling a good story and delivering effective jokes.
+Steve Carell is this show’s co-creator and executive producer, and it definitely feels like a project where its lead had too much control, as it seems more concerned with giving Carell as much screen time as it can (even at the detriment of the show’s larger narrative) and giving his friends cameo appearances than it is with telling a good story and delivering effective jokes.

 Still, what the show has going for it — charisma, a cool concept, and a great cast — keep the show above water.
 But it is far from reaching its full potential.